Spanish property bubble

-General evaluations of the situation
+General evaluations

-If the facts about the real estate market were in its accepted days, as we will see, by the different actors, it would not always be in agreement with the evaluation that makes such data.
+If the facts about the real estate market were already accepted, by the different actors, it would not always be in agreement with the evaluation that makes such data.
 The same Bank of Spain rejected the idea that would have revolved around a speculative bubble:The results of the work carried out in the housing market did not support, according to the Bank of Spain, the hypothesis of equilibrium or a bubble, but rather reinforced the confusion that the situation of the Spanish real estate market was characterized at the end of 2004 by an over-valuation of suitable housing with a gradual uptake of the found discrepancy among the observed prices and the explained prices by its fundamental in the long term.However, the official reports of that entity also recognized the over-valuation of real estate assets, and already in the year 2002 alerted about a possible depreciation of housing.
 In 2003, García Montalvo published one of the first articles about the formation of a real estate bubble in Spain.

-Those who denied the existence of a speculative bubble, and at most accepted a small over-valuation of assets, argued a good state of the Spanish economy, the employment and sustained growth data, and very small default rates, attributing the growth of prices to a pressure of demand.
+Those who denied the existence of a speculative bubble, and at most accepted a small over-valuation of assets, argued for the good state of the Spanish economy, the employment and sustained growth data, and very small default rates, attributing the growth of prices to a pressure of demand.

-On the other extreme of the balance were situated the critiques of those who estimated that it was before a real estate bubble of unpredictable consequences:A colossal speculative [real estate] bubble has been developing for many years already, which has been characterized by the Economist (June 18, 2005) as a major speculative process in the history of capitalism.
+On the other extreme were the critiques of those who estimated that things were occurring before a real estate bubble of unpredictable consequences:A colossal speculative [real estate] bubble has been developing for many years already, which has been characterized by the Economist (June 18, 2005) as a major speculative process in the history of capitalism.

-In general, from the critical positions it was affirmed that the dependence of the Spanish economy on the construction industry, as well the excessive debt, could have provoked in the long term an economic recession, especially for the fault of the rise in interest rates, that eroded the domestic consumption and raised the unemployment rate and the default levels, provoking, finally, a devaluation of the real estate assets.
+In general, from the critical positions it was affirmed that the dependence of the Spanish economy on the construction industry, as well as excessive debt, could have provoked an economic recession in the long term, especially with the rise in interest rates, that eroded domestic consumption and raised the unemployment rate and the default levels, finally leading to a devaluation of real estate assets.

 Dynamics

-House ownership in Spain is above 80%.
+Home ownership in Spain is above 80%.
 The desire to own one's own home was encouraged by governments in the 1960s and '70s, and has thus become part of the Spanish psyche.
 In addition, tax regulation encourages ownership: 15% of mortgage payments are deductible from personal income taxes.
-Further, the oldest apartments are controlled by non-inflation-adjusted rent-controls and eviction is slow, thereby discouraging renting.
+Furthermore, the oldest apartments are controlled by non-inflation-adjusted rent controls and eviction is slow, thereby discouraging renting.
 Banks offered 40-year and, more recently, 50-year mortgages.

 As feared, when the speculative bubble popped, Spain became one of the worst affected countries.
-According to eurostat, over the June 2007-June 2008 period, Spain has been the European country with the sharpest plunge in construction rates.
+According to Eurostat, over the June 2007-June 2008 period, Spain was the European country with the sharpest plunge in construction rates.